 Pros: If the admitted carrier becomes insolvent and can’t pay claims, the state insurance fund will cover the claims (up to an established limit).
 More good news for policyholders is that they can appeal to the state insurance commissioner if a claim is not handled properly.
 They may also avoid paying some fees and taxes when purchasing a policy from an admitted insurer.

-Cons: The strict requirements limit the carrier’s flexibility in setting rates and what they can insure.
-This may result in higher premiums, and they may be unable to provide coverage for complex or high risks.
+Cons: The strict requirements limit the carrier’s flexibility in what they can insure.
+They may be unable to provide coverage for complex or high risks.

 A non-admitted insurer does not necessarily comply with the state DOI.
 Don’t be misled by the name — these carriers are legitimate and are regulated by the Surplus Lines Offices (instead of the state).
 An insurance provider can be admitted in one state but non-admitted in another.
 They are also known as surplus lines carriers or excess lines carriers.

-Pros: Non-admitted insurers operate with less strict regulations, which means they have greater flexibility in setting rates and covering unique risks such as hurricanes, wildfires, tornadoes and earthquakes.
+Pros: Non-admitted insurers operate with less strict regulations, which means they have greater flexibility in covering unique risks such as hurricanes, wildfires, tornadoes and earthquakes.

 Cons: The downside is that the state will not pay claims if the provider becomes insolvent through bankruptcy or financial failure.
 Also, the policyholder does not have the right to appeal to the state if a claim is not handled properly.